Meet the Team

 Jackie has worked with senior boards and developed effective partnerships between sectors.
 She is experienced in developing strategies, action planning and improving performance and efficiency.
 A highly skilful facilitator with a wide range of delivery experience of economic development and physical regeneration as well as major organisational change and improvement programmes.
 Jackie is a Director with Restorative Thinking Limited and also works as a Consultant and Coach, using her leadership experience to support the company and colleagues with personal and business growth.

-Chris has drawn on this experience to develop training in restorative practice with Youth Offending Services, Children’s Services and Schools, developing leadership within organisations on strategic, wide-scale, implementation of restorative justice approaches.
+Chris has drawn on this experience to develop training in restorative practice with Youth Offending Services, Prisons, Probation Services, Children’s Services and Schools, developing leadership within organisations on strategic, wide-scale, implementation of restorative and relational practice.

-Chris has been a speaker at national conferences across the UK; and internationally in the USA, Canada and Hungary.
+Chris is a keynote speaker on restorative and relational practice at conferences in the UK and internationally in the USA, Canada and Hungary.

-In the May of 2013 Chris became an Assessor and Consultant for the Restorative Justice Council’s new RSQM award.
-This sees him working with agencies across the UK, to help them develop their restorative practice as organisations.
+Chris is an Assessor and Consultant for the Restorative Justice Council’s Restorative Service Quality Mark (RSQM) and Training Provider Quality Mark (TPQM).
+This sees him working with agencies across the UK, to help them develop restorative practice as organisations.

-Chris is a Director with Restorative Thinking Limited, developing training packages, delivering consultation and training with Local Authorities, NOMS, Prisons and Probation Services, Youth Offending Services, Schools and Children’s Homes.
+Chris is a Director with Restorative Thinking Limited, developing training packages, delivering consultation and training with Local Authorities, HMPPS, Prisons and Probation Services, Youth Offending Services, Schools and Children’s Homes.

 Dr. Helen Flanagan, Trainer and Consultant